Thomas Middleditch: Career

-On April 23, 2013, he was added to the cast of the comedy film Search Party, playing Nardo, who travels to Mexico to win his fiancé back, starring alongside one of his Silicon Valley alumni, T.J.
-Miller.
-Middleditch made a small cameo appearance in the 2013 film The Wolf of Wall Street as a broker who is fired for cleaning his fish bowl during office hours.
+On April 23, 2013, he was added to the cast of Search Party, playing Nardo.
+Middleditch made a cameo in The Wolf of Wall Street as a broker fired for cleaning his fish bowl.

-He has played as a hipster thief in the You're The Worst episode "Sunday Funday".
-On The Pete Holmes Show, he played Nightcrawler and Gambit from the X-Men and Vega and Ken from Street Fighter II.
-On October 16, 2013, it was announced that the Disney XD-produced animated series Penn Zero: Part-Time Hero would star Middleditch as the titular multiverse-hopping hero.
-The series premiered in late 2014.
-In 2015, he co-starred in the films The Final Girls and The Bronze.
-Also in 2015, he began streaming himself playing video games on the website Twitch.
+He played a hipster thief in You're The Worst.
+On The Pete Holmes Show, he portrayed several characters from X-Men and Street Fighter.
+On October 16, 2013, it was announced that Middleditch would star in Penn Zero: Part-Time Hero.
+In 2015, he co-starred in The Final Girls and The Bronze.
+Also in 2015, he began streaming video games on Twitch.

 In 2014 he joined a CollegeHumor series on YouTube called CAMP.

-Middleditch voiced Harold Hutchins in DreamWorks Animation's animated feature Captain Underpants: The First Epic Movie (2017), based on Dav Pilkey's book Captain Underpants.
-As of 2017, Middleditch has appeared in Verizon commercials as their spokesperson.
-In 2019, he appeared in the MonsterVerse film Godzilla: King of the Monsters and the basketball video game NBA 2K20.
+Middleditch voiced Harold Hutchins in Captain Underpants: The First Epic Movie (2017).
+As of 2017, Middleditch has appeared in Verizon commercials.
+In 2019, he appeared in Godzilla: King of the Monsters and NBA 2K20.

-In April 2020, Middleditch and fellow improviser Ben Schwartz starred in Netflix's first long-form improv special, Middleditch and Schwartz, a series of three-hourlong performances filmed at New York University's Skirball Center for the Performing Arts.
+In April 2020, Middleditch and Ben Schwartz starred in Netflix's improv special Middleditch and Schwartz.

-In October 2020, Middleditch began playing the lead role of Drew Dunbar in the CBS comedy series B Positive which was written by Chuck Lorre.
-The series was originally supposed to air in March 2020, but production was halted due to the COVID-19 pandemic; however, filming of the pilot had already taken place and so the show was moved to be CBS' only fall debut.
+In October 2020, Middleditch began playing Drew Dunbar in the CBS series B Positive.

+In June 2025, Middleditch was announced as Chief Creative Officer of a revived Commodore.

 Personal life

 Middleditch became engaged to costume designer Mollie Gates in June 2015.
-They were married on August 22, 2015, in Middleditch's hometown.
-In a 2019 Playboy interview, he revealed that the pair had an open relationship and said that "swinging has saved our marriage."
-In May 2020, Gates filed for divorce, citing irreconcilable differences.
-The divorce was reportedly finalized in April 2021.
+They married on August 22, 2015.
+In a 2019 Playboy interview, he revealed they had an open relationship and said swinging "saved our marriage".
+In May 2020, Gates filed for divorce.
+The divorce was finalized in April 2021.

 Middleditch stated during a January 2022 appearance on The Late Show with Stephen Colbert that he had become a U.S. citizen.

+Sexual misconduct allegations

-In March 2021, the Los Angeles Times published allegations that Middleditch sexually harassed women at Cloak & Dagger, a Los Angeles-based goth club, including one incident where he groped a woman's breast.
-The woman revealed several messages she received from Middleditch in which he apologized for the incident.
+In March 2021, the Los Angeles Times published allegations that Middleditch sexually harassed women at Cloak & Dagger, a goth club, including groping a woman.
+The woman revealed messages from Middleditch apologizing.